PadWorld-Entertainment/wop-mapeditor-support/README.md

 # wop-mapeditor-support
-World of Padman support files for map editors.
+World of PADMAN support files for map editors.

 These packages are work in progress!